Deciding where to stay in Macau isn’t easy, especially for first-time visitors.

 You can stroll around large public squares surrounded by an assortment of architectural styles.
 Or, with a trip to the southern island, you could spend your days outdoors, on the beach, or hiking the trails.

 Not sure where to find a hotel?
 Start searching for accommodations with this guide to the best places to stay in Macau…

-Where to stay in Macau: A complete guide to the best areas & neighbourhoods for travellers
+Where to stay in Macau: The best areas & neighbourhoods

 The combination of Portuguese and Cantonese cuisines, dialects, and architecture creates one of the most unique destinations in the Chinese region.
 It’s also divided into four unique districts.

 You’ll find most of the action located inside the Macau peninsula.
 It’s also called Macau Centre and includes the entire city of Macau.